iragca/capstone-project-2/README.md

 We are only working with [uv](https://docs.astral.sh/uv/getting-started/installation/) so if you don't have it, please install it using `pip install uv`.

+### main.py

+This is mostly just a combination of multiple data engineering scripts facilitating scraping, moving data, preprocessing tasks.
+It also includes helper scripts like `multiple-training` for manual grid hyperparameter gridsearch, `install-torch-geometric-dependencies` necessary for the libraries Pytorch Geometric and friends.
+This might need clean up 🧹.

+### Training

+The training is done in `hatebert_training.py`

+Most important modules needed for training is found in src/data

+- DatasetLoader
+- Preprocessor
+- GraphBuilder

+#### MLOps

+To maintain a streamlined supervision of training runs, we use MLFlow,

+### Using MVPs

+### MVP 1.0: CLI Tool

+### MVP 2.0: Streamlit

 ## Contributors

 | User Pic                                                                     | Name / Username                | Email                          | Role                             |